 Shadow Quality: Low

 In the fast-paced combat of Remnant 2, you’ll barely have time to look at the details of the shadows.
 Don’t get me wrong; the game’s pretty.
 However, when you’re running around the map, killing off enemies one by one while surviving, Shadow quality will become an afterthought real soon.
-So best turn them down to low.
+So best to turn them down to low.

 Post Processing: Medium

-Post Processing controls the quality of aesthetic effects in the game, which includes fog, rays and motion blur.
+Post Processing controls the quality of aesthetic effects in the game, which includes fog, rays, and motion blur.
 This doesn’t impact performance that much, but on high, you’ll sacrifice a few FPS.
 So the medium is where you should set it.

 Foliage Quality: Low

 There are several areas in Remnant 2 with a lot of grass and shrubbery.
-If you don’t what your FPS to tank while you’re fighting off enemies in this type of location, I’d recommend turning Foliage Quality to low.
+If you don’t want your FPS to tank while you’re fighting off enemies in this type of location, I’d recommend turning Foliage Quality to low.

 Effects Quality: Medium